4lve/SteelMC/README.md

    *(the `master` branch currently targets Minecraft **1.21.10**).*
    Alternatively, you may use [GitCraft](https://github.com/WinPlay02/GitCraft) for this task.

-   If you choose using GitCraft run the command `./gradlew run --args="--mappings=mojmap_parchment --only-stable"` in the GitCraft directory and keep in mind that you *may* have to implement this [change](https://github.com/WinPlay02/GitCraft/pull/29).
+   If you choose to use GitCraft, run the command `./gradlew run --args="--mappings=mojmap_parchment --only-stable"` in the GitCraft directory and keep in mind that you *may* have to implement this [change](https://github.com/WinPlay02/GitCraft/pull/29).
 3. Fork the `master` branch of this repository.
 4. Examine the vanilla implementation and translate it into Rust as cleanly and efficiently as possible.